oresat/oresat-software-docs/docs/primers/canopen.rst

    "VISABLE_STRING", "char []", "An ASCII string"
    "OCTET_STRING", "uint8_t []", "An octet string"
    "DOMAN", "void \*", "A placeholder value that must be have callback function(s)"

+.. note:: There are other standard CANopen data types, but they are omitted as they are usused by OreSat.

 Array
 *****